9

 • "reported feeling 'fine'"

-Why others are wrong: A (Performance was equal ('as poorly'), not less harmful.), C (Performance was poor, not improved.), D (The study proves the opposite; feeling fine did NOT mean they were sharp.).
+Why others are wrong: A (Performance was equal ('as poorly'), not less harmful.), B (This option is incorrect.), D (The study proves the opposite; feeling fine did NOT mean they were sharp.).